 These are contributed articles (like a guest post or op-ed) that will be published under the expert’s name.
 In the case of a college or university, for example, a professor or thought leader may write a byline for a website focused on helping students choose the right major for them.
 Generally, bylines are unique opinion pieces centered on a trending topic.
-Here at Circa, faculty members will have the option to write the article themselves or allow our expert team of former journalists to ghostwrite it for them.
+Here at Archer, faculty members will have the option to write the article themselves or allow our expert team of former journalists to ghostwrite it for them.

 Why is Digital PR Important?

 Now that we’ve given you a quick rundown of the general strategies digital public relations entails, let’s get into the reasons why investing in it is important for your business, no matter what industry you work in.

 Digital PR has emerged as a powerful tool for generating exposure and establishing credibility online.
 Forging strong relationships with journalists, editors, bloggers, and other producers of digital content can help a university to amplify its story and reach larger, higher-quality audiences.

 The four main goals of our digital PR strategy are:

 - Building high-quality backlinks to a target domain

 Here’s what the benefits look like broken down.

 One of the most notable benefits of digital PR is brand awareness.
 The simple fact of brand awareness is that no business, no matter the industry, can succeed without it.
 People don’t buy from or invest in brands they don’t know, and they can’t know about your business if they aren’t exposed to your brand and content.